 Learn more about who you can claim as a dependent.

-Lines 1 through 9 help you calculate your total income for the year.
+Lines 1 through 15 help you calculate your taxable income for the year.
 Each line asks you to enter the amount you made from a different type of income.
 Then you will make any necessary adjustments before determining how much of your income was actually taxable.
 If a line doesn't apply to you, either leave it blank or write in a zero.
 You should also round all values to the nearest dollar (whether up or down) before writing them on a line.

 Learn more about the types of 1099 forms.